alexebird/beamng-aipacenotes-mod/docs/stage_making/record_driveline.md

 - voice checkbox - enables voice recording.
 - `start` - starts recording.
 - `stop` - stops recording.
-- `cut` - records the vehicle's position & steering wheel angle,
+- `cut` - records corner locations. tracks the vehicle's position & steering wheel angle at the moment the cut happens.
-  - If voice is enabled, also does speech-to-text on the audio recorded since the previous cut.
+  - If voice is enabled, also does speech-to-text on the audio recorded since the previous cut. (ie, it "cuts" the recording)
 - `clear` - deletes all recording files.
 If you want to backup a recording, make a copy of this folder: `gameplay/missions/<level>/rallyStage/<mission>/aipacenotes/recce/primary/`.

 ### Mission Controls